What is a Golf Club custom fitting?

 Sign up and test golf clubs at demo days

-The various companies such as Titlest, Taylormade, Ping, Callaway & Cobra set up demo days at golf clubs and driving ranges.
+The various companies such as Titleist, Taylormade, Ping, Callaway & Cobra set up demo days at golf clubs and driving ranges.
 These golf club demonstration days are typically arranged through PGA Golf Professionals working at driving ranges, or golf club custom fitters and golf retailers.
 Expert club fitters will be on hand to go through the range of clubs and shaft flexes.
 It’s likely you can test just about every type of golf club from that company’s product range.
 Unfortunately, the downside is that this type of fitting may only be scheduled once a year in your area.

 Book a Club Fitting with a fitting centre